Stimulus check: Do you have to pay tax on the money?

 Another question is whether stimulus payments will impact your tax refund next year.

-The answer is yes — but only for the better, according to Credit Karma Tax's Taylor.
+The answer is maybe — but only if it works out in your favor, according to Credit Karma Tax's Taylor.

 "For example, if your 2020 income was less than the income used to calculate your stimulus payment, you may receive a larger stimulus payment in the form of a credit when you file your 2020 taxes next year, which could increase your refund," she noted.